 We believe that a holistic approach to healing is the most effective way of creating lasting change for our students.
-Our different counseling opportunities allow us to not only create the most individualized approach for your daughter’s needs, but also make sure that she is receiving treatment for her body as well as her mind.
+Our different counseling opportunities allow us to not only create the most individualized approach for your daughter’s needs, but also make sure that they are receiving treatment for their body as well as their mind.

 Amidst the fun and healing, academics won’t be forgotten.
-In keeping with our holistic approach to healing, we offer classes in the arts, PE and traditional school subjects so that your daughter won’t be left behind when she returns to school in Colorado.
+In keeping with our holistic approach to healing, we offer classes in the arts, PE and traditional school subjects so that your child won’t be left behind when they returns to school in Colorado.

-Our mission is to prepare your daughter for her future outside Solstice, and that includes preparing her for college.
+Our mission is to prepare your child for their future outside Solstice, and that includes preparing their for college.
 We offer a solid academic plan that meets college admissions criteria.
 In fact, our students’ average ACT scores are higher than the national average!

-You can rest well knowing that your daughter is in good hands emotionally, as well as academically.
+You can rest well knowing that your child is in good hands emotionally, as well as academically.

-Why You Should Choose Solstice Over A Camp For Troubled Girls From Colorado
+Why You Should Choose Solstice Over A Camp For Troubled Girls and assigned female at birth From Colorado

-Your daughter deserves the best care possible, and here at Solstice we have the resources and expertise needed to give her the best possible experience.
+Your child deserves the best care possible, and here at Solstice we have the resources and expertise needed to give their the best possible experience.

-Solstice is not a camp for troubled girls, but a privately owned, all-girls residential treatment center.
-We cater to young women ages 14-18 from Colorado and all over the country.
+Solstice is not a camp for troubled girls, but a privately owned, all-girls and assigned female at birth residential treatment center.
+We cater to young people ages 14-18 from Colorado and all over the country.
 We offer our students a warm, welcoming environment that will feel like a home away from home.
-Our campus is located in a small, safe community, that provides our girls with access to shops, churches and restaurants, as well as outdoor and cultural activities.
+Our campus is located in a small, safe community, that provides our girls and assigned female at birth with access to shops, churches and restaurants, as well as outdoor and cultural activities.

-Located in Utah, just outside of Salt Lake City, our program helps girls from all over the country including Colorado.
-Sending your daughter away from home to receive therapeutic treatment might be the best thing you can do for her and your whole family.
+Located in Utah, just outside of Salt Lake City, our program helps girls and assigned female at birth from all over the country including Colorado.
+Sending your child away from home to receive therapeutic treatment might be the best thing you can do for their and your whole family.
 While at Solstice, you and your teen will have the time to refocus and strengthen your relationship.
-Her time away from the family gives her the space she needs to work through her challenges.
+Her time away from the family gives their the space they needs to work through their challenges.